WebOfTrust/WOT-terms/docs/terms/glossary/establishment-event.md

 ## Definition
-An event that establishes control authority.
-What are the authoritative key-pairs in any point in time.
-For a trivial system this is one authoritative key pair and it never changes.
-However, if we need persistance in our identifier and we want to be able to for example overcome compromise of our keys, we need to be able to do something like rotate keys.\
+A key creation or rotation event that establishes or transfers control authority for an identifier.

+Establishment events indicate which key pairs are authoritative (controlling) for an identifier at a given point in time.

+The subset of a [key event log](key-event-log) (KEL) that are establishment events are an ordered subsequence of the full KEL.

+For a non-transferable identifier this is one authoritative key pair and it never changes so there will only ever be one establishment event, the inception event.

+For transferable identifiers there can be multiple establishment events which would include the initial rotation event and any subsequent rotation events.

 Source [Sam Smith](https://github.com/WebOfTrust/ietf-keri/blob/main/draft-ssmith-keri.md#basic-terminology)